difx/difx/CONTRIBUTION.md

 $ git commit -m 'feature added'
 $ git push -u origin feature-xxx

-# Then you can create a PR to main branch
+# Then you can create a PR to the main branch
 ```

 ### Hotfix branch: